united-security-providers/usp-core-waap/src/docs/large-payloads.md

 ### CoreWaapService.spec.crs.responseBodyLimitKb

 *CoreWaapService.spec.crs.responseBodyLimitKb* functions similarly to *CoreWaapService.spec.crs.requestBodyLimitKb*, but its application is specifically for outgoing response data.
+This limit is only taken into account if there are response rules that have been enabled by using *CoreWaapService.spec.crs.enabledResponseRules*.

 ### Changing partial processing of oversized payload to rejection